smurfpandey/some-scripts/README.md

 ## Update DNS Record at Cloudflare

+This script enables dynamic IP for your domain on cloudflare by updating the DNS record every hour.

+### Getting Started

 * Install dependencies
   * Sentry SDK: Used for logging errors. `pip3 install --upgrade sentry-sdk==0.9.0 --user`
   * Python Dotenv: Used for loading env vars from .env file during development. `pip3 install python-dotenv --user`